-Interested to create community, shelter, or shared housing for homeless people?
+Interested to create housing for people without homes?

 Steps to create an intentional community serving the homeless

 - Live or work at a local shelter if you have the opportunity.
 Alternately, having someone on your team who has worked closely with or has experienced homelessness could save you from a lot of mistakes.

 - You will likely be most effective if you identify a specific subgroup whose unique needs you can address, such as mildly mentally ill, veterans with PTSD, victims of trafficking with substance abuse issues that disqualify them from domestic violence shelters, or former foster care children who have aged out.
 Add to your leadership team or advisory board someone who has worked in a related non-profit and is familiar with the challenges of those serving and served.

 - Use ICmatch.org to build up your core leadership team and other values-aligned volunteers who might work on site in exchange for room and board.
 Some of these might be former members of your served population.